 Critical studies of various forms of knowledge (e.g., medical, legal, scientific, religious) as they shape and are shaped by relations and structures of power.
 Specific topics are determined yearly, and may be different in Peterborough and Durham.
 For details, see trentu.ca/sociology/courses.php/#4410.
-Prerequisite: 10.0 university credits including both SOCI 2110H (2100Y) and 2150Y, and 2.0 3000-level credits, of which at least 1.0 must be SOCI.
+Prerequisite: 10.0 university credits including SOCI 2110H (2100Y), 3151H (2150Y), and 2.0 additional credits at the 3000 level of which at least 1.0 must be SOCI.

-- " SOCI 4420H: Aging and the Lifecourse Explores the theories, research methods, and professional development of social gerontology and critical perspectives on aging and old age.
+" SOCI 4420H: Aging and the Lifecourse

+Explores the theories, research methods, and professional development of social gerontology and critical perspectives on aging and old age.
 Topics include population aging, anti-aging consumerism, caregiving and social support, retirement, intergenerational relations, and end-of-life ethics.
 For details, see trentu.ca/sociology/courses.php/#4420.
-Prerequisite: 10.0 university credits including both SOCI 2110H (2100Y) and 2150Y, and 2.0 3000-level credits, of which at least 1.0 must be SOCI. - " SOCI 4430H: Key Concepts in Sociological Analysis Key sociological concepts such as society and the social, men and masculinities, critical theory, and the risk society are examined in depth.
+Prerequisite: 10.0 university credits including SOCI 2110H (2100Y), 3151H (2150Y), and 2.0 additional credits at the 3000 level of which at least 1.0 must be SOCI.

+" SOCI 4430H: Key Concepts in Sociological Analysis

+Key sociological concepts such as society and the social, men and masculinities, critical theory, and the risk society are examined in depth.
 Specific concepts are determined yearly, and may be different in Peterborough and Durham.
 For details, see trentu.ca/sociology/courses.php/#4430.
-Prerequisite: 10.0 university credits including both SOCI 2110H (2100Y) and 2150Y, and 2.0 3000-level credits, of which at least 1.0 must be SOCI. - " SOCI-WMST 4441H/1441H: Critical Perspectives in Restorative Justice (see Gender & Women's Studies) - " SOCI-CAST 4451H: Advanced Seminar in the Sociology of Communication
+Prerequisite: 10.0 university credits including SOCI 2110H (2100Y), 3151H (2150Y), and 2.0 additional credits at the 3000 level of which at least 1.0 must be SOCI.

-A comprehensive examination of selected issues such as political communication, media production and reception, varieties of media convergence, the digitalization of journalistic labour, citizen journalism, mobile communication, social media, and communicative rights.
-Specific topics are determined yearly, and may be different in Peterborough and Durham.
-For details, see tentu.ca/sociology/courses.php/#4451.
-Prerequisite: 10.0 university credits including at least 2.0 credits in SOCI or CAST at the 3000 level; or CUST 2035Y or 2535H and one of 3032Y or 3532H.
-Excludes SOCI-CAST 4450Y.